CrisRobateauSJC/CDFS/README.md

 4.)
 Verify that there is a green check mark for Apache & MySQL (If there is any problem with this part please check your firewall access to this program.
 Or contact project leader 1082322403@sjc.bz)
 5.)
 Click on LocalHost to be sent to the website
 6.)
 Enjoy!

+#Download
+The zip file has last updated code.
+Current Code is within the folder.
+Download current code for experimental version.
+Donwload Zip File for stable version.